When you think of getting more exercise, do you picture going to the gym? Or taking up running?

 Choose a Route (Or Two)

-There are two approaches to walking, and the one you choose depends on the time available and your personality.
+There are different approaches to walking.
+Choose one that fits best with your time available and your personality.
 Make sure you account for the seasons with your walking plan.

 Your route may change depending on the weather.
 Where possible, plan your walks during the day.
-You’ll get the extra health benefits of natural sunlight.
+You’ll get the extra health benefits of fresh air and natural sunlight.

-The first is to choose a specific route or two.
-You can figure out the length of the route to fit your lunch break, or add in particular sights you enjoy.
+When you’re deciding to walk on a regular basis, you can figure out the length of your route to fit your lunch break, or add in particular sights you enjoy.

 Following a route makes it easier to get out and start walking.
 You can also let people know where you’re going if that makes you feel safer.